Team First Book

 - A personalized fundraising page and champion center to set up your own online Virtual Book Drive.

 - The support of First Book’s Giving department throughout your fundraising efforts.

 - First Book branded materials, national partnerships and collaborations to support local efforts, award-winning, high profile national First Book leadership, and a 20+ year history of success.

 How to Get Started/or to Continue Your Efforts:

 Find a First Book Advisory Board near you.
 There are more than 100 boards nationwide.

 Local Advisory Board Resources.
 Already registered?
 Log in to the resource center for tools and tips to support a successful board in your community.

-Follow the work of other local Advisory Boards on the First Book Bookmark Blog.
+Follow the work of our other volunteers on Tumblr.